haghard/sport-center/README.md

 ### How to run ###
-1. Install and run mongo.
+1. Install and run [MongoDB](http://mongodb.com).
+With docker you can do very simple `docker run -p 27017:27017 -it mongo:3.0.1`
 2. Modify file **application.conf** `casbah-journal.mongo-journal-url`, `casbah-snapshot-store.mongo-snapshot-url` with your own.
 3. Run local gateway layer using `sbt lgateway0` first and/or `lgateway1` `lgateway2`.
 All running configurations can be found in /sportcenter/bootstrap/build.sbt.
 4. Run local crawler `sbt lcrawler0`